Genesis measures AI recommendation systems.

 Together they form a growing map of the systems now mediating product discovery, with a focus on what breaks, what gets privileged, and what brands can actually control.

-The second study maps how leading language models repeatedly converge on the same designers, garments, and fashion narratives when taste is inferred from prompts alone.
+Maps how leading language models converge on the same designers, garments, and fashion narratives when taste is inferred from prompts alone.

 What these studies are really measuring.